-1. What are your medical education, training, and certification?
+1. What are your medical education, training, and certifications?

 2. Why did you choose pediatrics?
-Open-ended questions like this will reveal much about the physician’s personality and attitudes.
+Why do you love your job?
+Open-ended questions like this can reveal a great deal about the physician’s personality and attitudes.
 Can you ask a silly question, or does the doctor intimidate you?
-She shouldn’t be impatient or condescending with you either.
+They shouldn’t be impatient or condescending with you, either.

 3. How long have you been in practice?